 Every household in the Witchcliffe Ecovillage will be provided with a connection to the village wastewater treatment system.
-The wastewater treatment system is designed as a decentralised system, with several smaller treatment systems to be located around the village to minimise the need for pumping and to retain the treated water close to where it is reused.
-The system comprises treatment of wastewater in a approved subsurface wastewater treatment system, a storage pond to store water for seasonal use, and reuse of treated water on woodlots and tree fruit and nut crops.
+The wastewater treatment system is designed around a modular bioreactor that can be upgraded as the Ecovillage grows.
+The system comprises screening, treatment in a bioreactor to remove nutrient and organic matter, a lagoon to store water for seasonal use, and re-use of treated water for horticulture.

-Residents will be encouraged to install domestic grey water recycling systems to enable water from their bathrooms to be reused to water gardens on their own lots.
+Residents are also encouraged to install domestic grey water recycling systems to enable water from bathrooms and laundry to be reused to water gardens on their own lots.
 This will allow up to 60% of household water consumption to be reused at the source during the drier months of the year.

 Storage and Reuse

 Stormwater runoff in a natural ecosystem is intercepted by tree canopies, the plant understory, and the mulch layer, which slows the water moving through the ecosystem, increasing absorption of the water by the soil, and maximizing the water available for transpiration.
 In an urban environment, water runs off hard surfaces such as roads, driveways, paths and roofs quickly with very little absorption.
 Landscaping in an urban area slows down runoff and increases infiltration, but usually not as effectively as a natural system.